gtamilse/ansible-lab/vi-reference.md

 ## Edit or create a file
 - vi playbook.yml  --> vi to create or edit file named playbook.yml
-- Click i --> i for insert date, will see -- Insert -- at bottom left of the screen
+- Type i --> i for insert date, will see -- Insert -- at bottom left of the screen
 - Copy Paste text from lab guide
 - Press esc key --> to leave insert mode, will not see -- Insert -- at bottom left
 - Press Shift Q --> To bring up exit mode, will see cursor at bottom left of screen